SpoddyCoder/clonepi/README.md

 ClonePi will clone a running Raspberry Pi to a destination SD card/device or a file.
 Features...

 + Works with standard 2 partition Raspbian setups, multi-partition NOOBS setups and more
-+ Clone to a device or a file
 + Incremental on-the-fly cloning
++ Clone to a physical device or a file (stored on a NAS or external disk)
 + Size up or down to fit the destination disk
 + Configuration options allow it to be tuned to work with many systems
 + Script hooks allow it to be extended beyond the default use cases